14 Combined Loads

 To generalize the discussion for any set of coordinate axes, we will use generic terms for the various directions, as shown in Figure 14.1.
 The vertical axis of the cross-section will be referred to as the V axis, the horizontal axis of the cross-section will be referred to as the H axis, and the longitudinal (axial) direction will be referred to as the L axis.

-The longitudinal direction, synonymous with axial direction, is the direction perpendicular to a cross-section which is cut at a point of interest on a body.
-The cross-sectional axes are the axes one would draw on the cross-section based on viewing the cross-section down the longitudinal axis.
+The longitudinal direction, synonymous with axial direction, is the direction perpendicular to a cross-section that is cut at a point of interest on a body.
+The cross-sectional axes are the axes drawn on the cross-section based on viewing the cross-section down the longitudinal axis.

-These directions could change from point to point depending on the location of the point and the geometry of the body.
-For example, consider the structure in Figure 14.2 with the x, y, z axes oriented at the origin as shown.
-If we want to examine point P on the structure, we make a vertical cut at point P. The direction normal to the cut surface is the x-direction, so the x axis is the longitudinal axis.
+These directions could change from point to point depending on the location of the point of interest and the geometry of the body.
+For example, consider the structure in Figure 14.2 with the x-, y-, z-axes oriented at the origin as shown.
+To examine point P on the structure, we make a vertical cut at point P. The direction normal to the cut surface is the x direction, so the x-axis is the longitudinal axis.
+When viewing the cut surface looking down the x-axis, you see the y-axis and z-axis on the cross-section, so those are the cross-sectional axes.
+In this view, the y-axis appears to be the vertical (V) axis of the cross-section and the z-axis is horizontal (H).

-On the other hand, for point Q, we must make a horizontal cut to examine that point.
-The normal direction to the cut is then the vertical, or y-axis, and the cross-sectional axes as viewed looking down the y-axis are the x and z axes.
-In this view, the x axis would appear to be the horizontal axis of the cross-section and the z axis would appear to the vertical axis of the cross-section.
+In contrast, for point Q we must make a horizontal cut to examine that point.
+The normal direction to the cut is then the vertical, or y-axis, and the cross-sectional axes as viewed looking down the y-axis are the x-axis and z-axis.
+In this view, the x-axis would appear to be the horizontal axis of the cross-section and the z-axis would appear to the vertical axis of the cross-section.

-Note that depending on your perspective, you may switch which of the cross-sectional axes you consider to be horizontal versus vertical.
+Depending on your perspective, you may switch the cross-sectional axes you consider to be horizontal versus vertical.
 Ultimately this will not matter as long as you correctly distinguish between the longitudinal and cross-sectional directions.

 14.2 Combined Normal Stress